-Motiv Power Systems manufacturers the electric chassis for Type A builders Collins Bus, Starcraft Bus and Trans Tech.
+Motiv Power Systems manufacturers the electric chassis for Type A builders Collins Bus and Trans Tech.

-Thomas Built Buses and IC Bus also unveiled their own all-electric prototypes in late 2017, with production versions expected in late 2019 or 2020.
+Thomas Built Buses and IC Bus also unveiled their own all-electric prototypes in late 2017, with production versions released in early 2021.
 Thomas partners with Proterra on the Saf-T-Liner C2 Jouley electric bus.

 GreenPower also offers an all-electric Type D school bus as of 2018.
 Prior, the company and A-Z-Bus Sales, Inc. partnered on a project to retrofit old diesel school buses to run on electric, and the Torrance Unified School District in Southern California has been working with funds from the Clinton Global Initiative since 2014 to prepare two electric school buses for service.